 Centralia Beauty College, hereinafter known as "Centralia" will make available to students, employees and potential prospective students this Catalog & Information Disclosure on the website located at www.centraliabeautycollege.com.
 This notice of disclosure will be update annually and posted to the website and will include information on financial assistance available, a students' rights and responsibilities to maintain eligibility for any Federal Student Aid, costs to attend a program of study, school performance statistics (IPEDS) and the Annual Security Report.
 Since Centralia Beauty College does not provide housing, it does not produce an Annual Fire Safety Report.
+However, Centralia maintains fire extinguishers that are operational throughout the facility and nost

+Report.
 However, Centralia maintains fire extinguishers that are operational throughout the facility and post evacuation plans for staff and students in case of an emergency.
 A copy of the information will be supplied upon request.
 It is known that the student is responsible for understanding all the content in the Consumer Information document and how it directly relates to federal student aid.
 For more general Centralia Beauty College information, you may contact Admissions at (360)736-2866 or info@centraliabeautycollege.com.